cozy/cozy-client-js/docs/index.md

 You can `import`/`require` cozy-client-js using npm & webpack **TODO** test if `cozy-client-js` compatible with browserify, rollup, ect...

-You can also simply copy-paste the `dist/cozy-client.js` bundle file into your application, and include it in your application `index.html` with  `<script src="./cozy-client.js">`.
+You can also copy-paste the `dist/cozy-client.js` bundle file into your application, and include it in your application `index.html` with  `<script src="./cozy-client.js">`.